Apache Solr: History

 In October 2012, Solr version 4.0 was released, including the new SolrCloud feature.
 2013 and 2014 saw a number of Solr releases in the 4.x line, steadily growing the feature set and improving reliability.

 In February 2015, Solr 5.0 was released, the first release where Solr is packaged as a standalone application, ending official support for deploying Solr as a war.
 Solr 5.3 featured a built-in pluggable Authentication and Authorization framework.

 In April 2016, Solr 6.0 was released.
 Added support for executing Parallel SQL queries across SolrCloud collections.
 Includes StreamExpression support and a new JDBC Driver for the SQL Interface.

 In September 2017, Solr 7.0 was released.
 This release among other things, added support multiple replica types, auto-scaling, and a Math engine.

 In March 2019, Solr 8.0 was released including many bugfixes and component updates.
 Solr nodes can now listen and serve HTTP/2 requests.
 Be aware that by default, internal requests are also sent by using HTTP/2.
 Furthermore, an admin UI login was added with support for BasicAuth and Kerberos.
 And plotting math expressions in Apache Zeppelin is now possible.

 In November 2020, Bloomberg donated the Solr Operator to the Lucene/Solr project.
 The Solr Operator helps deploy and run Solr in Kubernetes.

 In February 2021, Solr was established as a separate Apache project (TLP), independent from Lucene.

 In May 2022, Solr 9.0 was released, as the first release independent from Lucene, requiring Java 11, and with highlights such as KNN "Neural" search, better modularization, more security plugins and more.

+In March 2026, Solr 10.0 was released.